Audition Guide for College Music Programs

 PRODUCTION: Recording engineer (video and sound), Sound production, Streaming concerts, Piano tuner

 Take Weekly Private Lessons

-Most students who will be auditioning will have already been studying privately for varying amounts of time.
+Some students who will be auditioning will have already been studying privately for varying amounts of time and some are searching for a teacher or elect to study on their own.
 We would be delighted to give you a list of names of private teachers in your area if you need.
-Tell your private instructor that you are interested in auditioning for music schools and ask your private teacher to teach you not only your solo for Solo and Ensemble festival but the technical foundation and musical skills you will need to be successful for your college entrance.
-As part of your private lessons, learn your major and minor scales (all three forms) by memory.
+Tell your private instructor or music director that you are interested in auditioning for music schools and if you have a private teacher, ask them to teach you not only your solo for Solo and Ensemble festival, but the technical foundation and musical skills you will need to be successful for your college entrance.
+As part of your study, learn your major and minor scales (all three forms) by memory.
 Be able to play these slurred and articulated.
 Always practice these with a metronome, and work to be able to play all keys at the same metronome speed.
 As part of your audition for EMU, you will be expected to perform all scales including major and minor three forms.

 If we were to compare music to athletics, you would not be surprised to hear that athletes who are intending to be involved on a sports team in college would spend much of their time in high school practicing the sport plus much time in the weight room or on the track or pool—improving their form and endurance.
 The practice room is our equivalent weight room.
 Make time to practice at least an hour a day, six days a week.
 Two hours is even better!
 Incorporate fundamental skills such as long tones, technical studies, and articulation in that session as well as repertoire.

 September or October is not too soon.
 For almost all schools, you will need to apply for admission to BOTH the university and the School of Music.
 Search for any scholarships for which you are eligible and make sure you meet the admissions deadlines.